 Become CPR Certified

 Hurricanes can make navigation impossible at times which means residents may be left to fend for themselves during this time.
 Unfortunately, emergencies don’t stop simply because other emergencies are taking place.
-In a life or death situation, your response will need to be swift and skillful.
+In a life-or-death situation, your response will need to be swift and skillful.
 Learning CPR is a universal skill with many applications but it can take extra precedence if you cannot access emergency services.
-To learn more, check out this information about obtaining your certification and the various options on learning how to perform CPR correctly from the Red Cross in the Houston area.
+To learn more, check out this information about obtaining your certification and the various options for learning how to perform CPR correctly from the Red Cross in the Houston area.

 Elevate Your Home

 Elevating your home, whether you are in a flood zone or not, is a great way to give your residence an added layer of protection against floodwaters.
-There are many different home elevation techniques available with a variety of companies around the Houston area experienced in raising homes.
+Many different home elevation techniques are available with various companies around the Houston area experienced in raising homes.
 Be sure to check your local ordinances and homeowners association guidelines to check if and how you can elevate your home before beginning your project.

-For elevation that is a little less extreme, consider lifting things that are around your home off of the ground level.
-Speak with a home contractor or if you are capable of safely doing so, create a weekend DIY project and lift vital components of your home including:
+For a slightly less extreme elevation, consider lifting things around your home off of the ground level.
+Speak with a home contractor or if you are capable of safely doing so, create a weekend DIY project and lift vital components of your home, including:

 - Home fixtures.